The “Essentials”: our line even more accessible

 Within the team, there has long been a debate about the BonneGueule line, especially between Geoffrey and me.

-I insisted a lot on releasing a more high-end line, the Japan Line , in particular with jeans positioned much higher than our usual model. : Kurabo jeans at €177.
+I had really insisted on releasing a more high-end line, the Japan Line , notably with jeans positioned much higher than our usual model. : Kurabo jeans at €177.

 My reasoning: you would be sensitive to the quality of the material, the natural indigo, the finishes... which are usually found on jeans starting at €250.

-In short, I wanted to stay on good value for money, but in a higher budget range than usual... to offer jeans that didn't have many equivalents on the French market.
+In short, I wanted to stay on a good quality/price ratio, but in a higher budget range than usual... to offer jeans that didn't have many equivalents on the French market.

-These jeans were one of our biggest successes, just like the Japan Line as a whole.
+These jeans were one of our greatest successes, just like the Japan Line as a whole.

 I was not surprised to see you sensitive to this line highlighting Japanese materials, despite a higher price than usual.

-This reassured me in the idea that by sufficiently explaining the quality of a product with real added value, we were not doomed to have a “niche product” that sold slowly.
+This reinforced my idea that by sufficiently explaining the quality of a product with real added value, we were not condemned to having a "niche product" that sold in dribs and drabs.

 The desire to create more accessible clothing...